-Activity funds are generated by the student body.
-As such, expenditures for the faculty (refreshments, t-shirts, etc.) should be limited and discouraged.
+Student activity funds are generated by the student body.
+As such, expenditures for the faculty (refreshments, t-shirts, etc.) is not allowed.
 Budgeted funds may not be used for this purpose.

 The principal may, at his/her discretion, provide refreshments for a faculty meeting and may assist with the expenditures for a faculty or year-end gathering.
 At no time should budgeted monies be used for this purpose.